marizethpb/Python-Data-Wrangling/README.md

 # Python-Data-Wrangling

-**Objective**: Validate sales data from Merchandise Management System (MMS) to Data Warehouse (DWH)
+**Objective**: Validate sales data from Merchandise Management System (MMS) anf Data Warehouse (DWH)

-Given two separate Excel files that contains data for MMS (Merchandise Management System) and DWH (Data Warehouse) in a given time interval, determine whether there's a variance between the data in data source database (MMS) and destination (DWH).
+Given two separate Excel files that contains data for MMS and DWH in a given time interval, determine whether there's a variance between the data in data source database (MMS) and destination (DWH).
 The program must cater all the possible format of data.

 MMS Excel file contains:
 1. Sales Sheet